MCKevmeister/MCKevmeister.github.io/_posts/2021-04-09-RES701-Academic-Articles.md

     * **End of text**: Gyorodi, C., Gyorodi, R., Pecherle, G., & Olah, A. (2015).
 A comparative study: MongoDB vs. MySQL.
 2015 13th International Conference on Engineering of Modern Electric Systems (EMES). https://doi.org/10.1109/emes.2015.7158433
     * **In-text**: (Gyorodi et al., 2015)
 * **How I found the article and what keywords you used**:
-  * Searched on google schoolar for 'mongodb'
+  * Searched on google scholar for 'MongoDb'
   * It was not only the first result
 * **What kind of article it is**: Conference Paper
 * The reasons that I think it is an academic article: